 Customer Relationship Management

 Customers have always been valuable for businesses, but today their importance is very much appreciated for the profitability of the enterprise.
-This is largely because of rapid globalization and growing competition.
-Customers now have a variety of options available with them for purchasing a particular product.
-They can easily make comparisons, shop or even switch companies in case they are not satisfied with the service.
+This is large because of rapid globalization and growing competition.
+Customers now have a variety of options available to them for purchasing a particular product.
+They can easily make comparisons, shop, or even switch companies in case they are not satisfied with the service.

 Types of Customer Relationship Management (CRM ) Systems

 Nowadays, three major types of customer relationship management systems, namely operational CRM, analytical CRM, and collaborative CRM are being used in many organizations.

 It provides support to front-office business processes that involve direct interaction with customers through any communication channel, such as phone, fax, e-mail, etc. The details of every interaction with customers, including their requirements, preferences, topics of discussion, etc., are stored in the customers’ contact history and can be retrieved by the organization’s staff whenever required.